hazelshantz/Arch-Linux-install-Japanese-input-script/README.md

 - Your system meets the requirements listed above.
 - You have `sudo` privileges.
 - The script file is executable (see step 3).
+- your mirrors are up to date. use reflector to update them if outdated, then update your system with `sudo pacman -Syu`

 If you continue to have issues, please consult the Arch Linux documentation or seek assistance from the Arch Linux community.